 The Cloudera Manager Admin Console, which you use to install, configure, manage, and monitor services, supports the following browsers:

-- Mozilla Firefox 24 and 31
+- Mozilla Firefox 24 and 31.

-- · Google Chrome
+- Google Chrome 36 and higher.

 - Internet Explorer 9 and higher.
 Internet Explorer 11 Native Mode.

-- · Safari 5 and higher
+- Safari 5 and higher.

 Supported Databases